BrieYRen/RoomOfOneself/README.md

 **Code**:

 - Designed and implemented features like: audio system for both 2d and 3d sounds, UI widget with simple tween, input handler state machine, etc. for the full game.
-- Currently making the first rapid prototype "The River" which is inspired by "the river reflected whatever it chose of" using throwaway code.
+- Currently making the first rapid prototype "The River" which is inspired by "the river reflected whatever it chose" using throwaway code.
 Have finished the scene transition demo, now working on the items unlock, pickup and place features.

 **Music**: